 Five years have passed since the New Routemaster, also known as the “Boris Bus”, went into full service on one of the capital’s 700 routes – the prestigious No 24, linking Hampstead and Pimlico, via Trafalgar Square.
-There has been no noticeable marking of this anniversary, which should not surprise us much: Johnson’s successor Sadiq Khan has ordered no more of the vehicles and those who dislike it have always made more noise those who do.
+There has been no noticeable marking of this anniversary, which should not surprise us much: Johnson’s successor Sadiq Khan has ordered no more of the vehicles and those who dislike it have always made more noise than those who do.
 It is, though, an opportunity to reflect on a signature policy of the former Mayor and what judgement London history might make of it.

 In some ways, the New Routemaster has had a raw deal.
 The loudest complaint about the earliest models was that they became mobile saunas on hot days, hence the jibe “Roastmaster”.
 However, according to my modest investigation at the time, the main problem in most of the vehicles was not so much temperature as lack of ventilation.
 This was rectified in later batches of the bus by providing windows that open to let in a balmy breeze.

 Later, the Guardian wrongly claimed that, far from being powered by the cleanest available hybrid technology, the buses were “running almost entirely on diesel”.
 That is an impossibility.
-The way the “serial hybrid” vehicle is put together means the bus is not directly propelled by diesel fuel at all, but by an electric motor powered by a battery.
+The way the “series hybrid” vehicle is put together means the bus is not directly propelled by diesel fuel at all, but by an electric motor powered by a battery.
 The battery is charged in transit by a small diesel engine.
-This switches on only when the battery needs topping up.
+That engine switches on only when the battery needs topping up.
 What happened was that cells in some of batteries wore out faster than they should have, meaning those batteries needed charging more often and, therefore, the diesel engines in some cases being in use more than they should have been.
-The faulty battery cells were replaced under warranty and the extra fuel burned was minimal.
+The faulty battery cells were replaced under warranty and the extra diesel fuel burned was minimal.

 The strongest arguments against the “Boris Bus” are less sensational.
 Its cost has been contentious since the project was conceived, with Johnson struggling to put a price on it during the 2008 election campaign and later saying he expected the bus industry to pay for its development.
 In fact, Transport for London had already pledged £3m towards that and later also bought the buses, which is unusual – normally, the bus operating companies do that.
 And although the New Routemaster set new environmental standards at the time, these would soon be matched by off-the-peg buses available for less money.

 Was the extra expenditure justified?
 That is partly a matter of taste.
-Johnson sold the new bus to the electorate with a seductive and very Conservative blend of visionary enterprise and cultural revivalism, the latter driven by a conviction that Tory voters in particular yearned for the return of signature features of London’s famous original Routemaster.
+Johnson sold the new bus to the electorate as a seductive and very Conservative blend of visionary enterprise and cultural revivalism, the latter driven by a conviction that Tory voters in particular yearned for the return of signature features of London’s famous original Routemaster.
 Chief among these were an open rear platform to enable passengers to “hop on” or “hop off” at will between stops and a second crew member, or conductor.
-But these began to disappear soon after the bus went into regular service.
+But these features began to disappear soon after the bus went into regular service.
 The conductors were an expensive luxury and without these “customer assistants”, as they were officially called, the rear platform could not stay open after all.
-There were also hopes that other cities would want their versions of the bespoke new London bus and pay TfL for the rights to its Thomas Heatherwick design, but none have ever been forthcoming.
+There were also hopes that other cities would want their versions of the bespoke new London bus and pay TfL for the rights to its Thomas Heatherwick design, but none have been forthcoming.

 The New Routemaster was never a direct replacement for the two-part articulated vehicles Johnson’s predecessor Ken Livingstone had introduced and which Johnson phased out, but Johnson relished criticising the “bendy”, partly on the grounds that its having three doors encouraged fare evasion – to some, it was known as “the free bus”.
 However, that very same feature was ingeniously incorporated into the Wrightbus creation.
 This, along with two internal staircases, meant the New Routemaster could hope to replicate the bendy bus’s strength in facilitating swift passenger exit and embarkation.
 But has that, therefore, also meant a lot of fare-dodging on the “Boris Bus”?